Nicholas W. Brown (lawyer)

 Nicholas William Brown (born April 2, 1977) is an American lawyer serving as the 19th attorney general of Washington since 2025.
-He served as United States attorney for the Western District of Washington from October 2021 to June 21, 2023, and was elected the Attorney General for Washington in November 2024.
+He served as United States attorney for the Western District of Washington from October 2021 to June 21, 2023, and was elected the attorney general for Washington in November 2024.
 Brown is the first African American to serve as Attorney General of Washington.

 Early life and education

 Born in Steilacoom, Washington, Brown received his Bachelor of Arts degree from Morehouse College in 1999 and his Juris Doctor from Harvard University in 2002.

 Career

 Survivor

 In 2000, Brown was a contestant on the second season of Survivor, Survivor: The Australian Outback.
-He was the 10th contestant eliminated and became the third member of the jury.
+He was the 10th contestant eliminated, thus placing 7th, and became the third member of the jury.

 Judge advocate general

-Brown began his legal career as a Judge Advocate General in the United States Army, serving as both a prosecutor and defense counsel.
+Brown began his legal career as a judge advocate general in the United States Army, serving as both a prosecutor and defense counsel.
 His practice included being trial counsel at Joint Base Lewis–McChord, trial defense counsel for the United States Army Trial Defense Service, Fort Bliss, Texas, and Baghdad, Iraq, and legal assistance attorney and tax officer for the U.S. Army Air Defense Artillery Center at Fort Bliss.
 From 2007 to 2013, he was an assistant United States attorney for the Western District of Washington.
 From 2013 to 2017, he served as general counsel to Governor Jay Inslee.